digital-asset/daml/docs/source/concepts/interoperability.rst

 Topologies
 **********

-Participant Nodes connect to DAML Ledgers and parties access to projections of these ledgers via the Ledger API.
+Participant Nodes connect to DAML ledgers and parties access to projections of these ledgers via the Ledger API.
 The following picture shows such a setup.

 .. figure:: ./images/multiple-domains.svg